jonathan-reisdorf/node-landroid/README.md

 const accessory = Accessory.get();

-await accessory.powerState; // true: mower is running, false: mower is returning home or idle await accessory.batteryLevel; // percentage, number from 0 to 100 await accessory.statusLowBattery; // "low" when battery is low, else "normal" await accessory.chargingState; // "charging" when charging, "notCharging" when not await accessory.errorSensorState; // "contactDetected" when no error, "contactNotDetected" when wire not found await accessory.rainSensorState; // true: rain sensor detects water, false: no water await accessory.homeSensorState; // "contactDetected" when mower is home, "contactNotDetected" when mower is not home await accessory.partyMode; // true: party mode on, false: party mode off await accessory.fullState; // returns an object with everything at once and the string states are converted to boolean await accessory.calendar; // returns the automatic/manual mowing settings/schedule accessory.info; // returns info about the mower
+await accessory.powerState; // true: mower is running, false: mower is returning home or idle await accessory.statusCode; // number await accessory.statusDescription; // string (human-readable status) await accessory.batteryLevel; // percentage, number from 0 to 100
+await accessory.statusLowBattery; // "low" when battery is low, else "normal" await accessory.chargingState; // "charging" when charging, "notCharging" when not await accessory.errorSensorState; // "contactDetected" when no error, "contactNotDetected" when error await accessory.errorCode; // number await accessory.errorDescription; // string (human-readable error) await accessory.rainSensorState; // true: rain sensor detects water, false: no water await accessory.homeSensorState; // "contactDetected" when mower is home, "contactNotDetected" when mower is not home await accessory.partyMode; // true: party mode on, false: party mode off await accessory.fullState; // returns an object with everything at once and the string states are converted to boolean await accessory.calendar; // returns the automatic/manual mowing settings/schedule await accessory.manualScheduleTimes; // returns the manual mowing schedule (only) accessory.info; // returns info about the mower

 accessory.powerState = true; // start the mower